Bryant Young: Coaching career

 On January 21, 2010, Young was hired as the defensive line coach at San Jose State University.

 On January 14, 2011, Young was hired as the defensive line coach at the University of Florida.

 He later re-joined defensive coordinator Dan Quinn, his former position coach with the 49ers, when he was hired as the defensive line coach for the Atlanta Falcons on February 8, 2017.
 He spent two seasons (2017–18) in that capacity before he resigned to spend more time with his family.

 Personal life

 Young is a Christian.
 Young is married to Kristin M. Young.
 They have six children.
+His son Bryce, plays college football at Notre Dame.